ckkelvinchan/RealBasicVSR/README.md

 python inference_realbasicvsr.py ${CONFIG_FILE} ${CHECKPOINT_FILE} ${INPUT_DIR} ${OUTPUT_DIR} --max-seq-len=${MAX_SEQ_LEN} --is_save_as_png=${IS_SAVE_AS_PNG}  --fps=${FPS}
 ```

 This script supports both images and videos as inputs and outputs.
 You can simply change ${INPUT_DIR} and ${OUTPUT_DIR} to the paths corresponding to the video files, if you want to use videos as inputs and outputs.
+But note that saving to videos may induce additional compression, which reduces output quality.

 For example:
 1. Images as inputs and outputs